Foreign relations of China: Bangladesh

 Early relations with the People's Republic of China were cold due to China's veto at the United Nations Security Council to block Bangladesh's accession to the United Nations.
 Lately however China has made efforts to improve relations with many of its neighbors.
 Trade with China reached a record level in 2006 of $3.2 billion under the auspices of the Asia-Pacific Trade Agreement (AFTA).
 The trade balance between the two countries are in China's favor.
 China has also officially agreed to helping Bangladesh on developing their nuclear power plant.
 Bangladesh has also signed the Apsco convention with six other nations to form a pact with China on space exploration.
+Defense and trade ties between the two countries have been strong, with 72% of military arms purchased by Bangladesh from 2019 to 2023 coming from China.

+In June 2014, Bangladesh and China announced a Chinese Economic Zone in Anwara, Chattogram, but progress has stalled for over a decade due to unresolved commercial and contractual disputes with Chinese developers.

 India

 A Chinese container ship unloads cargo at the Jawaharlal Nehru Port in India.
 Bilateral trade between the two countries surpassed US$60 billion by 2010 making China the single largest trading partner of India.

 Despite lingering suspicions remaining from the 1962 Sino-Indian War, 1967 Nathu La and Cho La clashes and continuing boundary disputes over Ladakh, Aksai Chin and Arunachal Pradesh, Sino-Indian relations have improved gradually since 1988.
 Both countries have sought to reduce tensions along the frontier, expand trade and cultural ties, and normalize relations.

 A series of high-level visits between the two nations have helped improve relations.
 In December 1996, General Secretary Jiang Zemin visited India during a tour of South Asia.
 While in New Delhi, he signed with the Indian Prime Minister a series of confidence-building measures for the disputed borders.
 Sino-Indian relations suffered a brief setback in May 1998 when the Indian Defence minister justified the country's nuclear tests by citing potential threats from China.
 However, in June 1999, during the Kargil crisis, then-External Affairs Minister Jaswant Singh visited Beijing and stated that India did not consider China a threat.
 By 2001, relations between China and India were on the mend, and the two sides handled the move from Tibet to India of the 17th Karmapa in January 2000 with delicacy and tact.